guardian/node-riffraff-artefact/README.md

 to whatever you want in the package.json file.
 Note that this is the root directory that node will be run on.
 So a package.json with relevant run scripts must be present.

+### Build environment support
+Currently only [Circle CI](https://circleci.com/) but if you would like to add Travis support, please feel free to.
+It relies on environment variables to get information about the build, all of the necesary build variables are supported by most continuous integraton tools.